Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 chmod +x socat
 ```

-execute it from the reverse shell
+execute it from the reverse shell (i recommend you to open a new terminal of hagrid98 with sudo privileges)

 ```
 bash-5.0# ./socat TCP-LISTEN:4343,fork TCP:192.168.100.53:80